aniszad/AndroidDrivePreview/README.md

-# Google Drive File Manager
+# AndroidDrivePreview

-Google Drive File Manager is a powerful library for Android that allows you to seamlessly integrate Google Drive into your application.
+AndroidDrivePreview is a library for Android that allows you to seamlessly integrate Google Drive into your application.
 It provides a user-friendly interface for browsing, managing, and interacting with files stored on Google Drive.
 This library simplifies the process of working with Google Drive APIs and offers a range of features to enhance the user experience.

 ## Installation